orsonteodoro/oiledmachine-overlay/README.md

 Why environment variables over per-package cflags?
 Because the eclasses have scripting capabilities, but the per-package env files do not have this capabilities and are typically static not dynamically applied.
 The eclasses are more consistent when applying per-package cflags.
+The coverage is also increased as more packages are reviewed and more metatags are added.
 The eclasses also can take advantage of other environment variables that act like metadata or use hints to apply hardening.
 The eclasses/ebuilds can be modified to add more hints to improve auto applying CFI flags or to minimize build time failures.

 #### Requirements